thechelsuk/uk.thechels.cod/_pages/flood-warnings.md

 - Flood alert: River Dikler from Condicote to Little Rissington
 - High river levels may lead to flooding.

 Flooding of low lying land and roads remains possible today in the Bourton on the Water area.
-The weather forecast is dry for Wednesday and Thursday.
+The weather forecast is dry on Christmas and Boxing Day.
 We expect river levels to remain high over the coming days.

 We are monitoring rainfall and river levels.

 Avoid low lying roads near rivers, which may be flooded.

-This message will be updated by 12:00PM, midday, on the 25 December 2025 or as the situation changes.
+This message will be updated by 12:00PM, midday, on the 26 December 2025 or as the situation changes.

 - Flood alert: River Leach from Northleach to Mill Lane near Lechlade
 - Flooding remains a risk.

 Flooding of low lying land and roads is expected to continue as river levels remain high, especially in the Lechlade area.
-The weather forecast is dry for Wednesday and Thursday.
+The weather forecast is dry on Christmas and Boxing Day.
 We expect river levels to remain high over the next few days.

 We are monitoring rainfall and river levels.

 Avoid low lying roads near rivers, which may be flooded.
 Go to River levels online for updates on current river levels.

-This message will be updated by 12:00PM, midday, on the 25 December 2025 or as the situation changes.
+This message will be updated by 12:00PM, midday, on the 26 December 2025 or as the situation changes.

 - Flood alert: River Severn in Gloucestershire
 - River levels are falling but remain high, therefore the risk of flooding continues on 24 December and over the next few days.
 Flooding may affect low lying land and roads adjacent the River Severn from Tewkesbury to Gloucester.
 Locations that may be affected include Apperley, Maisemore, Hempstead, Minsterworth Ham and Quedgeley.
 Severn Ham, Tewkesbury starts to fill.
 Predicted peaks:- Mythe peaked at 4.13m on 21/12, Haw Bridge peaked at 4.97m 21/12.
 We are monitoring rainfall and river levels.
 Take care and avoid walking, cycling or driving through flood water.
 This message will be updated by 10:00AM on 25 December 2025 or as the situation changes.